labor-digital/asset-building/README.md

 For further information, take a look at the "Babel & Node Modules" section.

 The "minChunkSize" is used to define the minimal size of a resource chunk before it should be extracted into it's own file.
 This is used to prevent unneccessary http requests if a chunkfile is less then 10kb in size.
 Sometimes you might want to change that behaviour to match your needs.
+Setting this value to 0 will disable this feature and we use webpack's default chunk building.

 Minimal:
 ```